OrchardCMS/OrchardCore/src/docs/reference/modules/Lists/README.md

 ### QueryListItemsCountAsync

-Returns the number of `IEnumerable<ContentItem>` satisfying the given predicate.
+Returns the count of `IEnumerable<ContentItem>` satisfying the given predicate.

 ### QueryListItemsAsync